Find Your Dream puppy Today

 Potty training a Retriever is a fairly straightforward process.
 Remember to use the same words and phrases to indicate when, where and how you want your puppy to do its business.

 Then say a phrase similar to “go potty” and praise them when they get it right.
-With practice your Labrador Retriever will learn where to “go potty.
-It can take up to 6 months to fully housebreak a Labrador Retriever puppy.
+With practice your puppy will learn where to “go potty.
+It can take up to 6 months to fully housebreak a goldendoodle puppy.

 It’s best to place your puppy’s crate in your bedroom for the first few weeks so they associate the crate with the comfort of your presence.
 Introduce your puppy to their crate with a few treats inside.